mattermost/mattermost-handbook/operations/research-and-development/engineering/sustained-engineering/team.md

 The **SET Primary** is usually an engineer from one of the engineering teams.
 The SET Primary is the first person to respond to any issues escalated.
 There are two ways to respond to an issue:

-1. Handle the issue themselves, e.g. by implementing a fix
+1. Handle the issue itself, e.g. by implementing a fix, answering a question.
-2. Hand off the issue to the appropriate team or person
+2. Hand off the issue to the appropriate team or person.

 The **SET Backup** is usually an engineer from one of the engineering teams.
 In case thet SET Primary is not available or unresponsive, the back-up temporarily takes over.
+In certain situations it may also be required for the primary to ask for help to the backup.

-## Workflow Process
+## Workflow

+Work for SET comes from various sources:

-SET works in a continuous style using this [Kanban JIRA board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=33).
+1. The SET [Kanban JIRA board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=33).
 Tickets in the TO DO column should be organized from highest priority to lowest priority, based on the [Priority of Work](#priority-of-work) section.
 The SET lead should make sure that the tickets are priority ordered but team members can move tickets around to meet the correct priorities as necessary.

-Team members on SET should pull tickets off the top of TO DO queue, work on them to completion and then pull another one off the TO DO queue.

-Discussion related to SET should occur in the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel on https://community.mattermost.com.
+If tickets get stuck in a certain state, it's also the SET responsibility to push them to completion, either by nudging people or taking them over.
+2. OpsGenie: Support has an e-mail address they will send urgent escalations to.
+These result in pages in OpsDuty, first sent to the SET Primary, then to SET Back-up and ultimately to the SET Lead when not timely acknowledged.
+3. The [~Sustained Engineering](https://community-daily.mattermost.com/core/channels/sustained-engineering) channel.
+Support may use this channel to ask questions or raise urgent issues.
+4. The [~Ask R&D](https://community-daily.mattermost.com/core/channels/ask-r-and-d) channel.
+This is the place where support and community can ask any type of R&D related questions.

 ## Triage

-SET triages SET tickets asynchronously and also helps Release Manager to
+SET triages [SET tickets](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=33) asynchronously and also helps the Release Manager to

 * Help route new unassigned tickets to the appropriate engineering team
 * Assign bugs to SET when there is no clear engineering team owner